tari-labs/tari-university/AtomicSwaps/PITCHME.md

 Atomic swaps could make it very easiy for the user to obtain tari tokens.

-In the current stance of things BarterDEX looks like the most complete atomic Swap library.
+In the current stance of things BarterDEX looks like the most complete atomic Swap Implementation.